markbosire/Practice-Questions-GCP-ACE/README.md

 ### You created an instance of SQL Server 2017 on Compute Engine to test features in the new version.
 You want to connect to this instance using the fewest number of steps.
 What should you do?

 - [ ] Install a RDP client on your desktop.
-Verify that a firewall rule for port 3389 e ists.
+Verify that a firewall rule for port 3389 exists.
 - [ ] Install a RDP client in your desktop.
 Set a Windows username and password in the GCP Console.
 Use the credentials to log in to the instance.
 - [ ] Set a Windows password in the GCP Console.
-Verify that a firewall rule for port 22 e ists.
+Verify that a firewall rule for port 22 exists.
 Click the RDP button in the GCP Console and supply the credentials to log in.
 - [ ] Set a Windows username and password in the GCP Console.
-Verify that a firewall rule for port 3389 e ists.
+Verify that a firewall rule for port 3389 exists.
 Click the RDP button in the GCP Console, and supply the credentials to log in.

 **[⬆ Back to Top](#table-of-contents)**